2024 VA Special Monthly Compensation (SMC) Rates

-Based on the 2023 COLA increase of 8.7 percent, veterans will see a substantial boost in VA special monthly compensation (SMC) rates come next year.
-Read on for a full breakdown of the 2023 SMC rates by each level.
+The 2024 cost of living adjustment (COLA) increase is 3.2 percent.
+Veterans will see an increase in VA special monthly compensation (SMC) rates come next year.
+Read on for a full breakdown of the 2024 SMC rates by each level.

 What Is Special Monthly Compensation (SMC)?

-The Department of Veterans Affairs (VA) awards special monthly compensation (SMC) to veterans with service-connected conditions so debilitating they warrant a rating higher than 100 percent.
-The idea is that certain disabilities or combinations of disabilities are more severe than accounted for by the regular rating schedule.
+The Department of Veterans Affairs (VA) awards special monthly compensation (SMC) to veterans with service-connected conditions so severe that they warrant a rating higher than 100 percent.
+These ratings are for certain disabilities or combinations of disabilities that are more severe than accounted for by the regular VA rating schedule.

-There are several types of SMC, which are split into the following levels:
+There are many types of SMC, which are divided into the following levels:

-- Levels L through O list specific conditions and combinations of conditions that qualify a veteran to receive SMC.
-Level L contains the least severe of these conditions and lower SMC rates, while Level O contains more severe conditions and higher SMC rates.
+- Levels L through O list specific disabilities and combinations of disabilities that qualify a veteran to obtain SMC.
+Level L contains the least severe conditions and lower SMC rates, while Level O contains severe conditions and greater SMC rates.

-- Level K provides SMC to veterans who experienced a loss or loss of use of an extremity or organ.
-For example, the loss of a hand, the loss of use of a foot, or the loss of use of a creative organ would all qualify a veteran for SMC(k).
+- Level K provides SMC to veterans who experienced a loss or loss of use of an extremity or creative organ.
+For example, the loss of use of a hand or the loss of a foot.

-- Level R provides compensation to veterans who need daily aid and attendance (A&A) from another person.
-It is divided into levels R-1 and R-2, with the latter requiring regular aid and attendance from a healthcare professional.
+- Level R provides compensation to veterans who require aid and attendance (A&A) from another person.
+It is divided into levels R-1 and R-2, with the R-2 requiring regular aid and attendance from a medical professional.

 - Level S provides compensation to veterans who are completely and permanently housebound, meaning they cannot leave their home or care facility and are expected remain this way for the rest of their life.

-Importantly, VA awards most SMC rates in place of standard rates except for SMC(k).
-SMC(k) is offered in addition to standard disability compensation.
+VA awards most SMC rates in place of standard rates except for SMC(k), which is offered in addition to standard disability compensation.

 Every fiscal year, the SSA sets forth an updated COLA based on the percentage increase in the Consumer Price Index for Urban Wage Earnings and Clerical Workers (CPI-W).
-In October 2022, the Social Security Administration (SSA) determined that the 2023 cost-of-living adjustment (COLA) is 8.7 percent.
-This will lead to a significant boost in VA disability benefits.
+In October 2023, the Social Security Administration (SSA) determined that the 2024 cost-of-living adjustment (COLA) is 3.2 percent.

-Although the 2022 COLA of 5.9 percent was already substantial, the 2023 COLA is the biggest increase since 1981.
-Veterans who receive disability compensation will see the 8.7 percent increase reflected in their monthly VA payments starting December 30, 2022.
+The 2023 COLA of 8.7 percent was the highest in years.
+The 3.2 percent rate for 2024 is still substantial compared to years past.
+Veterans who receive disability compensation will see the 3.2 percent increase reflected in their monthly VA payments.

-Furthermore, all levels of special monthly compensation will see an increase in 2023.
+All levels of special monthly compensation will see an increase in 2024.

-For reference, the table below shows the 2023 VA special monthly compensation rates for a single veteran without any dependents:
+The table below shows the 2024 VA special monthly compensation rates for a single veteran without any dependents: